mmctl/easycrypt-ext/README.md

       > second argument is the assigned value.)

 3. **Restart Emacs**
-   Restart Emacs to ensure necessary operations are performed and changes take effect.
-If Emacs launches without errors, you’re good to go.
+   Restart Emacs for the changes to take effect.
+If Emacs launches without errors, you should be good to go.

 ## Basics

-1. **Install and configure EasyCrypt Ext (this package)**
+1. **Set up EasyCrypt Ext (this package)**
     Add the following snippet to your initialization file, which will install EasyCrypt Ext the next time Emacs launches.
 All settings appear under `:config` and are set to the recommended defaults.
 However, each one is